HonkWang/CloudComputing-A1/README.md

 ```
 curl -XPOST 'http://search-mytestdomain-qnyhs32jjgymxujnd6h75uqwtq.us-east-1.es.amazonaws.com/twittmap/tweets' --data-binary "@tweets.json"
 ```

 ## Step 4:Creating Web UI
-* Create a Web UI using HTML&Javascript to let users choose any keyword from 10 (default) via a drop-down box ['Trump', 'Hilary','Obama','Amazon','Google','New York','Python','Technology','Stanford','Columbia'] Require socket.io (version 1.2.1 or later to escape special character) to send the keyword to back-end
+* Create a Web UI using HTML&Javascript to let users choose any keyword from 10 (default) via a drop-down box ['Trump', 'Hilary','Obama','Amazon','Google','New York','Python','Technology','Stanford','Columbia']
+* Require socket.io (version 1.2.1 or later to escape special character) to send the keyword to back-end
-* Initialize Google Map using Google Maps API
+* Implement Google Map using Google Maps API

 ## Step 5: Searching Tweets
 * Using node.js express framework as back-end server to connect to elasticsearch Query elasticsearch according to keyword selected by users from the front-end Once ES responds to the server, the server then sends the response as JSON payload to the front-end
+* Require elasticsearch package
+* Require express framework

 ## Step 6: Visualizing Tweets
 * Locate tweets with the geo information we've processed in .py file and place a marker with anchor set to geometry information